(Not Quite what I have in mind..!)

-As you can see, they are not the neatest of holes, and these will be the un-neatest and most inaccurate holes on the whole car (I hope.)
-This was because when I drilled them and trial fitted the box, I realised I could create some more room where the heater pipes will go, so I whittled away to create as much room [~5 cm] to the left of the heater box for the radiator inlet and outlet pipes.
-Reading other builders' blogs, it seems this can be a very snug area for the pipes.
-5 cm being plenty of room to connect up and get in to tighten the pipe clips without too much difficulty.
+As you can see, they are not the neatest of holes, and this was because when I drilled them and trial fitted the box I realised I could create some more room for the heater pipes so I whittled away to create as much room [~5 cm] as possible to the left of the heater box for the radiator inlet and outlet pipes.
+Reading other builders' blogs, it seems this can be a very snug area.
+5 cm is plenty of room to connect up and get in to tighten the pipe clips without too much difficulty.

 Footwell Air Vents

 Fitted the footwell heater outlet vents to the dash shelves.
 However, I had to enlarge the holes a smidgen though.
-When separating the plastic outlets I took great care to not break the plastic lugs on the outlets when separating them.
+Also when separating the plastic outlets I took great care to not break the plastic lugs on the outlets when separating them.
 This was quite fiddly.

 Disassembled vent and the pre-drilled hole